• Skip to main content

-In this section, we will discuss software quality assurance in brief along with the elements of SQA.
+This section will briefly discuss software quality assurance and the elements of SQA.
 We will also study the goals and metrics of SQA.

 Content: Software Quality Assurance (SQA)